AEF1551s/stm32_rolling_led/README.md

 This is simple excercise for STM32F410RBT6 microcontroller which is part of NUCLEO development board.
 The goal is to write a program for a scrolling LEDs row with at least nine LEDs and one button that changes the running direction when pressed.
+This program uses 9 LEDs, 1 variable resistor for changing the delay between flashes and button to change direction of the LEDs.

 This project includes minimal headers for STM32F4xx.
 This project **does not** include any HAL header files.